eslint/eslint/docs/src/extend/plugins.md

 ```

 **Note:** Please note that configuration will not enable any of the plugin's rules by default, and instead should be treated as a standalone config.
 This means that you must specify your plugin name in the `plugins` array as well as any rules you want to enable that are part of the plugin.
 Any plugin rules must be prefixed with the short or long plugin name.
-See [Configuring Plugins](../use/configure/plugins#configure-plugins) for more information.
+See [Configure Plugins](../use/configure/plugins#configure-plugins) for more information.

 ### Peer Dependency